Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ![Pics](pics/Output.png)

+## Performace

+Is quite good (5 seconds)

 ## Customaization

 You can add a 'base prompt' by addig the tokens via code on scrypt.rpy it can give you:
 * Personality for your character
-* Limit the number of words of the response (It is already implemented to fit in the chatter box
+* Limit the number of words of the response (It is already implemented to fit in the chatter box)

 You can do some settings on the output tokens and choose your model on the scrypt.rpy